Podcastindex-org/podcast-namespace/README.md

 <br><br>

+## Legend

+**Formalized** - This tag is frozen.
+Any future changes to it's definition must maintain backwards compatibility.

+**Finalized** - The tag is structurally stable and implementation/testing should be considered safe.
+Any breaking changes discovered before formalization will be widely communicated.

+**Open** - The tag/phase is open for discussion and collaboration.

+<br><br>

 ## Tag Adoption Process

 To be adopted as an official part of the namespace, there must be consensus around a tag's usefulness and either commitment to adoption by at least 1 host and 1 app, or a recognition